 This gene encodes a subnuclear organelle and major component of the PML (promyelocytic leukemia)-SP100 nuclear bodies.
 PML and SP100 are covalently modified by the SUMO-1 modifier, which is considered crucial to nuclear body interactions.
 The encoded protein binds heterochromatin proteins and is thought to play a role in tumorigenesis, immunity, and gene regulation.
 Alternatively spliced variants have been identified for this gene; one of which encodes a high-mobility group protein. [provided by RefSeq, Aug 2011]

 GeneCards Summary for SP100 Gene

 SP100 (SP100 Nuclear Antigen) is a Protein Coding gene.
-Diseases associated with SP100 include Primary Biliary Cirrhosis and Autoimmune Disease Of Urogenital Tract.
-Among its related pathways are SUMOylation and Influenza A. GO annotations related to this gene include protein homodimerization activity and chromatin binding.
+Diseases associated with SP100 include Autoimmune Disease Of Urogenital Tract and Cholangitis.
+Among its related pathways are SUMOylation and Viral carcinogenesis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and chromatin binding.
 An important paralog of this gene is SP140L.

 UniProtKB/Swiss-Prot for SP100 Gene